netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The "ietf-schedule" module ({{sec-schedule}}) defines the following identities:

    * "schedule-type": Indicates the type of a schedule.
 The following types are defined so far:
-      + one-shot: The schedule will trigger an action without the duration/end time being specified or the duration being specified as 0/end time being specified the same as start time, and then the schedule will disable itself ({{Section 3.3 of !RFC3231}}).
+      + one-shot: The schedule will trigger an action with the duration being specified as 0/end time being specified the same as start time, and then the schedule will disable itself ({{Section 3.3 of !RFC3231}}).
       + period: The schedule is a period-based schedule consisting either a start and end or a start and positive duration of time.
+If neither an end nor a duration is indicated, the period is considered to last forever.
       + recurrence: This type is used for a recurrence-based schedule.
 A recurrence may be periodic (i.e., repeat over the same period, e.g., every five minutes) or not (i.e., repeat in a non-regular manner, e.g., every day at 8 and 9 AM).
    * "frequency-type": Characterizes the repeating interval rule of a recurrence schedule (secondly, minutely, etc.).
    * "schedule-state": Indicates the status of a schedule (enabled, disabled, conflicted, finished, etc.).
 This identity can also be used